 To secure a medical withdrawal, see above.
 If the date on which the signed "Schedule Change" form is substantively different from the last date of attendance, a student may pursue a medical withdrawal.

-To do so, the student should contact Health Services.
-Once Health Services establishes the date of onset for a debilitating condition, the Graduate School will consult with faculty to determine the student’s last date of attendance.
+To do so, the student should contact the Division of Academic Affairs at firstname.lastname@example.org.
+Once Health Services establishes the date of onset for a debilitating condition, the Graduate School will consult with faculty to determine the student's last date of attendance.
 The latter date will be used for billing purposes.

 Active Military Service or Disaster Relief Volunteers